 Yes, I can tell you about the intuitive artist who changed by life by making a very persuasive argument in favor of taking one’s own creativity seriously.
 Playful and serious at the same time.

-This was Sachiko Adachi.
-She had been a colorist for a design firm in Tokyo until her late 30s, when she left because of growing demand for her art.
-She was like an advice lady and artist combined.
+This was the late Sachiko Adachi.
+She had been a color coordinator for a design firm in Tokyo until her late 30s, when she left because of growing demand for her art.
+She was both a counselor and artist combined.
 People would come to her with a problem and she would draw them the solution!
 The pictures were very simple, more like calligraphy, with beautiful strong colors.
-In 1998 I was asked by Sachiko’s brother to edit Sachiko’s translated book, one of her last lectures.
-The book is called “To Live As We Are,” and I highly recommend it for everyone who is interested in the connection between spiritual development, creativity and intuition.
+In 1998, I was asked by Sachiko’s brother to edit Sachiko’s translated book, one of her last lectures.
+The book is called “To Live As We Are,” and I highly recommend it for everyone who is interested in learning more abou the connection between spiritual development, creativity and intuition.
 Sachiko made an amazing case for doing art, saying the more you do, the more intuitive you become.
-This book influenced me in such subtle ways.
+This book influenced me in deep and subtle ways.
 I didn’t want to draw in Sachiko’s style but I took with me what resonated of her artistic philosophy–that the universe is always available to answer our questions and prayers through art.

 Q4.
 Where can one obtain a copy of Sachiko’s book?